GDPR compliance for companies: where to start?

 – Cookie consent banner: informs users of the presence of cookies on your website as well as their purposes, and allows users to accept or refuse non-essential cookies of their choice at any time.

-We are close to your needs and this is why we offer these solutions.
+We are close to your needs.
+We offer these solutions.

 What are the best tools to help you with your GDPR compliance?